pingcap/tidb-course-201-lab/tidb-quick-demo/002-seamless-auto-scaling-by-real-cluster/README.md

    a.
 On EC2 console, go to region "us-west-2" (Oregon).
 Under `Key Pairs` section, create a new key pair with name `pe-class-key`, and save the private key file (for example: `pe-class-key.pem`) to local directory `~/.ssh/`.

    b.
-Change the private key permission to `r--`:
+Change the private key file permission to `r--`:
     ```
     $ chmod 400 ~/.ssh/pe-class-key.pem
     ```